PAST

 Three portraits from Mugshot Portraits: Women of the Montgomery Bus Boycott were featured in The Black Index.
 The traveling show was curated by Bridget R. Cooks, PhD, Associate Professor, Department of African American Studies and the Department of Art History, University of California, Irvine.
 Mugshot Portraits takes a contemporary look back at a powerful, yet under-acknowledged legacy of Black women’s activism through graphite and conté pencil portraits based on mugshots of women who were indicted under Alabama’s anti-boycott laws.
 While mugshots aim to dehumanize and criminalize, the life-sized, highly-detailed portraits offer a counter narrative, illuminating the leadership and sustained labor of women to the boycott’s success.
 The traveling exhibition explored the possibilities of portraiture as an alternative to images of Black subjugation instituted by colonialist visuals.
 The show aimed to challenge assumptions about Black representation and provided imaginative approaches to critiquing and complicating the ways that the Black figure is rendered and remembered.

-Watch the discussion here, between artists Whitfield Lovell, Lava Thomas, Professor of African American Studies, UC Berkeley Leigh Raiford, PhD, and and LeRonn Brooks, Curator for Modern and Contemporary Collections, The Getty Research Institute LeRonn.
+Watch the discussion here, between artists Whitfield Lovell, Lava Thomas, Professor of African American Studies, UC Berkeley Leigh Raiford, PhD, and LeRonn Brooks, Curator for Modern and Contemporary Collections, The Getty Research Institute LeRonn.

 View the catalog, featuring the work of Dennis Delgado, Alicia Henry, Kenyatta A.C.
 Hinkle, Titus Kaphar, Whitfield Lovell, and Lava Thomas.